How Much Does Hardwood Floor Repair Cost?

 In some cases, the most cost-effective option is to replace damaged areas and then refinish the entire room.
 For more details on full refinishing, see our hardwood refinishing cost guide.

-Pet Stains, Sun Fading, And Discoloration
+Pet Stains, Sun Fading, and Discoloration

 Pet urine, harsh cleaners, and strong UV exposure can permanently discolor hardwood floors.
 Shallow discoloration can sometimes be sanded out; deeper stains may require board replacement.